akshat12375/Disease-Link.AI/README.md

 # 🚀 Overview

-Inter-Disease.AI simplifies early health risk assessment by allowing users to input medical parameters and instantly receive predictions for multiple diseases.\
+Disease-Link.AI simplifies early health risk assessment by allowing users to input medical parameters and instantly receive predictions for multiple diseases.\
 It serves as a complete end-to-end DL project: **datasets →